Page last updated on September 9, 2024 at 2:14 pm

 Switchyard Park Tour

-Tim Street, Operations and Development Division Director (tim.street@bloomington.in.gov), and Hsiung Marler, Switchyard Park General Manager (marlerh@bloomington.in.gov), will be our tour guides for the evening.
-You'll learn about the process of building a park from beginning to end.
+Tim Street, Director (tim.street@bloomington.in.gov), and Hsiung Marler, Switchyard Park General Manager (marlerh@bloomington.in.gov), will be our tour guides for the evening.
+You'll learn about why its called Switchyard Park, the process and challenges developing the park, and the amenities available to the community.

 A Brief History of Switchyard Park